Applications can be submitted via the link on the Enrolments page 2 years before your child is due to attend.

 When your child starts at kindergarten directly relates to the age they will start at primary school.
 Speak to your local services about the best time for your child to start at 3-year-old Kinder.

-Our Pre-Kinder (3-year-old) classes are capped at 22 children per class with 2 educators (including a University-trained Early Childhood Teacher and a Diploma or Cert III trained educator).
+Our 3 year old kindergarten classes are capped at 22 children per class with at least 2 educators (including a University-trained Early Childhood Teacher and a Diploma or Cert III trained educator).

 Snack and Lunch are key aspects of our daily routine, not only to ensure that your child has a good level of energy to enjoy their Kinder experience, but equally as importantly, these are critical times for their social and language development!

-At Geelong West Kindergarten both the Pre-Kinder and Kinder programs offer a “progressive snack” routine.
+At Geelong West Kindergarten both the 3 and 4 year old Kinder programs offer a “progressive snack” routine.
 A small table (or mat) is available for small groups of children to eat at and talk to their Kinder friends.
 This also provides the opportunity for the remainder of the group to continue to play uninterrupted, until they are ready to eat.
 We find that children tend to stay at snack for longer periods when they are part of a small group, engaging in “big” conversations.

-The Kinder programs enjoy lunch time eating as a full group, sometimes inside, or if the weather is suitable we will use our picnic tables or sit on picnic mats on the grass in the sunshine!
+The 4 year old kinder programs enjoy lunch time eating as a full group, sometimes inside, or if the weather is suitable we will use our picnic tables or sit on picnic mats on the grass in the sunshine!